 A minimum of 3.0 GPA is required for admission into the architectural engineering graduate degree program.

-Students in the M.S. in architectural engineering degree program have 3 options.
+Students in the MS in architectural engineering degree program have 2 options.
 Option A requires 30 credit-hours including 6 hours for preparing a thesis (via ARCE 899) and a final oral examination including defense of the thesis.
 Option B requires 30 hours including a 3-hour special problem investigation in the student's area of specialization (via ARCE 895) and a final oral examination.
 Option B requires a project report instead of a thesis.
-Option C, known informally as the "design option," has the same credit-hour requirements as Option B but can be completed in only two semesters.
-It includes coursework and a practical design project, report, and presentation.
+Additionally, a design option is also avalaible with an emphais in design to be completed in one academic year.